About Hindi & Devanagari

 The tagline is also a reference to the location of Devanagari in a grid.
 Users of Hindi2.com have the option to view documents in various formats.

-- Devanagari (will require modification for some languages: MD) and will always be on the right in a grid.
+• Devanagari (will require modification for some languages: MD) will alwaysbe on the right in a grid.

-- When primary script is something other than Roman letters and Devanagari, Roman letters will be replaced by native script
+• When primary script is something other than Roman letters and Devanagari, Roman letters will be replaced by native script (Khmer).

-- MD will be used to provide an educated opinion about the “right phonetic cues” for “one right phonetic pronunciation” as reliably as possible.
+• MD will be used to provide an educated opinion about the “right phonetic cues” for “one right phonetic pronunciation”, which will be linked to audio.